How to simply show image dimensions in Finder on macOS

 If you're using the Finder on macOS and want to see the dimensions of an image right away, there's a simple trick to making this information visible outside the default Pictures folder.
 It's a quick hack that I honestly can't believe I haven't known about for decades.

 Select the folder containing the images whose dimensions you want to see.
-Right-click on the folder name and select Rename.
-Add the word Pictures
+Right-click on the folder name and select *Rename.* Add the word `Pictures` (with capital *P*) to the beginning of the folder name – for example: change `Vacation Photos` to `Pictures Vacation Photos`

 Et voilà.